fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   hash[value[0]] = value
 end
 ```
+On `line 1`, we call the `each_with_object` method on the array object `['ant', 'bear', 'cat']`, with a block (as denoted by the `do/end` reserved words immediately following the `each_with_object` method).
+The block takes two parameters, `value` and `hash`.
+We also pass the `each_with_object` method an empty hash as an argument.

+The `each_with_object` method iterates through each element of the array object, passing it to the `value` block parameter.
+The empty hash that was passed as an argument is passed to the `hash` block parameter.

+On `line 2`, the local block variable `hash` is initialised, and assigned to the empty hash object from the `hash` block parameter.
+We also initialise a local block variable `value`, and assign it to the array element object from the `value` parameter.
+The hash object referenced by the local variable `hash` then assigns key value pairs, where the keys are the first letter (string object) of each array element.

+This is achieved through the `String#[]` method call on each string object passed to the local block variable `value`, where the integer object `0` is passed as an argument, thus returning the first letter of the string object.

+The value of the key-value pair assigned is the array element itself (a string object).
+This element assignment is destructive, meaning that the hash object referenced by `hash` is mutated.

+Once all elements of the array object `['ant', 'bear', 'cat']` are iterated through, the `each_with_object` method will return the hash object that was originally passed to it as an argument.
+The mutated hash is now `{ "a"=>"ant", "b"=>"bear", "c"=>"cat" }`.

 *57) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 hash = { a: 'ant', b: 'bear' }
 hash.shift
 ```
+On `line 1`, we initialise the local variable `hash` and assign it to the hash object `{ a: 'ant', b: 'bear' }`.
+On `line 2`, we call the `shift` method on the hash object referenced by the local variable `hash`.
+When called on a hash object, the `hash` method destructively removes the first key-value pair and returns the key and value as elements in a new array object.

+`Line 2` would return `[:a, "ant"]`.

 *58) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 ['ant', 'bear', 'caterpillar'].pop.size
 ```
+On `line 1`, we call the `pop` method on the array object `['ant', 'bear', 'caterpillar']`.
+The `pop` method destructively removes the last element of an array and returns it.
+In this case, the `pop` method would return the string object `'caterpillar'`.
+The `size` method is then called on the return value of the `pop` method.
+When called on a string object, the `size` method returns the number of characters in the string object.
+In this case, the method will return `11`.

 *59) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```